devilyouwei/QuickNode/README.md

 You can edit your MySQL connection configuration in db.json.
 Also, you can config your SMTP server and OSS sever info to connect with them.

-QuickNode has already added some useful js packages in it.
+QuickNode has already added some useful node packages in it.
 For more details, refer to package.json

+We also recommend to use prettier lint rules for the project.
+However, if you don't like prettier, you can just remove from the package.json

 ## Thank you